-The Recovery and Resilience Plan (PRR) is a program approved by the European Commission to be implemented in Portugal.
-It aims to restore sustained economic growth and strengthen convergence with Europe over the next decade.
-The PRR is funded by the European Union's "NextGenerationEU" program, with a total investment of €16,644 million.
-This includes €13,944 million in grants (84% of the total) and €2,700 million in loans (16%) covering the period from 2021 to 2026.
+The "Recovery and Resilience Plan" is a program approved by the European Commission for implementation in Portugal.
+It aims to restore sustainable economic growth and strengthen European convergence over the next decade.
+The PRR is funded by the European Union's "NextGenerationEU" initiative, with a total investment of $\in 16,644$ million covering the period from 2021 to 2026: $\in 13,944$ million in grants (84% of the total) and $\in 2,700$ million in loans (16%).

-The main objectives of the PRR are as follows:
+The main objectives of the PRR are:

-- Resilience (61% of the PRR): This portion will be used to improve economic recovery and increase responsiveness to future crises and associated challenges.
-It focuses on social, economic, and productive fabric and territorial resilience. - Climate transition (21% of the PRR): This portion will be used to promote better and more sustainable use of resources, increased production of renewable energy, and decarbonization of the economy and society. - Digital transition (18% of the PRR): This portion aims to promote digital inclusion through education, training in digital skills, and the digital transformation of the business sector and government.
+- Resilience (61% of the PRR): This portion will be used to enhance economic recovery and improve the capacity to respond to future crises and challenges.
+It focuses on social, economic, and productive sectors and territorial resilience. - Climate transition (21% of the PRR): This part aims to promote more sustainable resource use, boost renewable energy production, and support the decarbonization of the economy and society. - Digital transition (18% of the PRR): This portion focuses on promoting digital inclusion through education and training in digital skills and facilitating the digital transformation of businesses and government operations.

-These three structuring dimensions are implemented through 20 components, 37 reforms, and 83 investments, following a result-oriented approach based on milestones and targets.
+These three key areas are implemented through 20 components, 37 reforms, and 83 investments, using a result-oriented approach based on milestones and targets.

-Applications for PRR grants and loans are made through an online platform called "Recuperar Portugal," which facilitates the process.
-The implementation of PRR measures or investments will be governed by contracts between the Mission Unit "Recuperar Portugal" and the direct or intermediary beneficiaries.
+Applications for PRR grants and loans are submitted via an online platform called "Recuperar Portugal," which simplifies the process.
+Implementing PRR measures or investments will be formalized through contracts between the Mission Unit "Recuperar Portugal" and direct or intermediary beneficiaries.